 If you haven’t already, be sure to check out our Basic Growing Tips.
 It provides a compact overview and is enough for most growers to get started.
-Below is our latest and greatest step-by-step guide for those who wish to know more of the finer details involved for maximizing results.
+Below is our step-by-step growing guide for those who wish to know more of the finer details involved for maximizing results.

 We'll continue to update this guide based on new information and experiences, so be sure to come back for the latest.
 Also, we post frequently to our Facebook page with updates on new things we are seeing and trying.

 When picking peppers for seed harvesting, be sure to select healthy peppers from healthy plants.
 Avoid diseased plants or fruit that's rotted or eaten.
 It's possible for diseases to be passed from seeds to the next generation of plants.

 Allow peppers to fully ripen before picking to ensure their seeds are fully formed.
 A pepper is completely ripe when it changes to its final color.
 Most peppers start as green, but then change to a red, orange, yellow or ivory color when fully ripened.
 Some peppers will change to an intermediate color, or colors, before arriving at their fully ripened color.
 If unsure, check the internet to research the ripened color for a desired pepper.

 When the goal is to produce offspring plants with traits similar to the parent plant (which is usually the case), you'll want to isolate this plant from other pepper plants to prevent cross-pollination, where wind or insects take pollen from nearby pepper plants and pollinate the target plant.
 This readily happens with closely planted pepper plants, even when the plants are two different pepper varieties/cultivars.